Kinjara/azure-powershell/src/Resources/Resources/help/Get-AzResource.md

 testVM2 otherResourceGroup Microsoft.Compute/virtualMachines eastus
 ```

-This command gets all of the resources whose resource group they belong in beings with "other".
+This command gets all the resources in a resource group that has a name starting with "other".

 ### Example 4: Get all resources with a given name